Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 ```run_models.py --config configs/view_nerf.txt``` - This views a nerf model that has been trained on one of our plants

 ```run_models.py --config configs/train_nerf.txt``` - This trains a new nerf model of one of our plants

+It is important that when executing this script that the command line, or other software for executing this script, is running from inside the directory where this repo is saved to.
+This ensures that the relative file paths are correct for these config files.
+Furthermore, these config files will only work if the dataset is downloaded inside the 'Plant_Dataset' directory in this repo.

 We recommend viewing the contents of these files and execute them to see how our script works.
 These have been set to run on the bc1_1033_3 06-03-24 instance, and perform all the avaliable training, evaluation and exporting functionality.
 The real-time render will then be executed at the end for viewing the model.